qteatime/kate/_sources/dev/manual/intro/index.rst.txt

 ===============

 If you're not sure about making games for Kate yet, you should read the :doc:`why` section first.
-That will explain what Kate is about and what you gain from it, as a developer.
+That will explain what Kate is all about and what you gain from it, as a developer.

 Once you've made up your mind, be sure to check out